 - Dash returns you to the home view.
-The home view is the view you see when you log in to the Dashboard interface.
-See "Workspace: Home View," on page 56. - User name displays your user name. - Search field allows you to perform a search.
-See "Finding Assets," on page 82. - "Find..." drop-down list allows you to limit your search to a specific asset type.
-See "Finding Assets," on page 82. - Help opens the FatWire e-docs site in a new browser window. - Logout ends your session and logs you out of Content Server.
+The home view is the view you see when you log in to the Dash interface.
+See "Workspace: Home View," on page 57. - InSite if the InSite interface is open in another window, brings that window to front. - Analytics if FatWire Analytics is installed, opens the Analytics interface in a new window. - User displays your user name. - Search field allows you to perform a search.
+See "Finding Assets," on page 92. - "Search Criteria" drop-down list allows you to limit your search to a specific asset type.
+See "Finding Assets," on page 92. - Help opens the FatWire e-docs site in a new browser window. - Logout ends your session and logs you out of Content Server.